Nazma111/DigitalOceanRepo/README.md

-Phase 3: understand the Application:
+Phase 3:Application Details for reference

 Take a moment to look at the application files (app.js, package.json, etc.) to understand its basic functionality.

-phase 4: Create a Dockerfile:
+phase 4: Next step is to Create a Dockerfile

 In the root directory of your application, create a file named Dockerfile